gesslar/lpc-mcp/README.md

 **"What's the inheritance tree for rooms?"**
 → AI traces `inherit` statements and jumps to definitions

+**"Check if this LPC file has any syntax errors"**
+→ AI uses `lpc_diagnostics` to validate the code

+**"Why won't this LPC code compile?"**
+→ AI checks diagnostics for errors like undeclared variables or type mismatches

 ## Testing

 To verify the server works: